devlinjunker/template.hapi.rest/src/controllers/README.controllers.md

     - I prefer creating classes with __static__  methods for encapsulation for testing and documentation purposes
  - DO NOT USE SHARED CLASS PROPERTIES/STATEFUL VARIABLES IN CONTROLLER FUNCTIONS
     - These functions need to be stateless.
+ - Catch any exceptions that don't have response code and log or email indicating unexpected state